Working with Images

 Note

-image_or_imageset.numpy(): creates a new copy of the data but shift and scale are automatically applied to the returned numpy array.
-The returned numpy array will have a dtype such that all the image values can be represented without information loss.
+1. image_or_imageset.numpy(): Creates a new copy of the data, whereby shift and scale are automatically applied to the returned numpy array.
+The numpy array’s dtype is set such that all image values can be represented without information loss.

-numpy.array(image_or_imageset): creates a new copy of the data but shift and scale are not applied to the returned numpy array.
-This means that, if needed, shift and scale need to be applied manually.
-The returned numpy array will have a dtype assigned by numpy’s own rules if the ‘dtype’ argument is not provided, or by the user if the ‘dtype’ argument is provided.
+2. numpy.array(image_or_imageset): Creates a new copy of the data, whereby shift and scale are not automatically applied to the returned numpy array.
+Thus, if needed, shift and scale must be applied manually.
+The numpy array’s dtype can be specified by passing it as an additional argument.
+Otherwise, it will be assigned by numpy’s internal rules.

-numpy.array(image_or_imageset, copy=False): does not create a new copy of the data but shift and scale are not applied to the returned numpy array.
-This means that any changes to the numpy array will be reflected to the memory pointed to by image_or_imageset and that, if needed, shift and scale need to be applied manually.
-The returned numpy array will have a dtype assigned by numpy’s own rules if the ‘dtype’ argument is not provided, or by the user if the ‘dtype’ argument is provided.
+3. numpy.array(image_or_imageset, copy=False): Does not create a new copy of the data, and shift and scale are not applied to the returned numpy array.
+This means that any changes to the numpy array will be reflected in the memory pointed to by image_or_imageset.
+If needed, shift and scale must be applied manually.
+The numpy array’s dtype can be specified by passing it as an additional argument.
+Otherwise, it will be assigned by numpy’s internal rules.

 >>> import numpy as np